lichenma/GoFund/StudyNotes.md

 }() // Must be a function call --> ()
 ```

 Once all of our goroutines are spawned, we need a way to wait for them to finish.
-We could one ourselves using `channels`, but for now we will just use the `WaitGroup` type in Go's standard library, which exists for this very purpose.
+We could build one ourselves using `channels`, but for now we will just use the `WaitGroup` type in Go's standard library, which exists for this very purpose.
 We will create one (called `wg`) and call `wg.Add(1)` before spawning each worker, to keep track of how many there are.
 Then the workers will report back using `wg.Done()`.
 Meanwhile in the main goroutine, we can just say `wg.Wait()` to block until every worker has finished.

 Inside the worker goroutines in our next example, we will use `defer` to call `wg.Done()`.